ANGCodeStudio/ANG_MSFS_2020_Flight_Data_Recorder/README.md

 - **ANG_Flight_Recorder_v_0_5.py**: Handles flight data collection, including connecting to SimConnect and recording detailed flight metrics.
 - **ANG_flight_data_converter.py**: Converts recorded flight data into CSV format using user-friendly command-line options.
 The recorded flights will exist in ./data.
-DO NOT TOUCH ANYTHING IN DIRECTORY ./data.
+DO NOT CHANGE ANYTHING IN DIRECTORY ./data.
 Run ANG_flight_data_converter.py to convert flights that exist in ./data from .pkl to csv.
 This utility allows the user to batch convert flights in ./data.
 Using the following options:
 ```